seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Or else depart; here all eyes gaze on us.

 **MERCUTIO**
-Men’s eyes were made to look, and let them gaze;
+Men's eyes were made to look, and let them gaze;
-I will not budge for no man’s pleasure, I.
+I will not budge for no man's pleasure, I.

 *Enter ROMEO*